Review of Equality objectives 2017-19 Key British Value: Tolerance

-Over the course of the year children were taught about world faiths through their Come and See topics.
+Over the course of the last two years children have been taught about world faiths through their Come and See topics.
 Assemblies and themed day’s linked closely to the British Value of tolerance.
 The children learnt about the actions and impact of Nelson Mandela, Emeline Pankhurst, Rose Parks and Pope John Paul.
 All these people stood up to intolerance and demonstrated how we should be intolerant of intolerance.

 We were well aware not our children come from a largely white British background.
 Some children may only rarely get the chance to mix with people of other faiths and other cultures.
 We felt it was important for our children to not only learn about other faiths in their R.E. lessons but to spend time with and mix with children from other cultures.
 The children from our school visited the Mosque in Chorley in September and learnt from the Imam the about key differences and many similarities in our faiths.
 Our children ‘celebrated’ Passover, Yom Kippur and learn about Eid.